jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - The controller coordinates the interaction between the UI and the media files

 ### Video Handling
-The application supports videos in the slideshow but uses a simplified approach:
+The application fully supports videos in the slideshow using QtMultimedia 6.0:
-- When a video file is detected, a placeholder screen is shown instead of attempting direct playback
-- This approach avoids Qt Multimedia compatibility issues on various platforms
-- The video placeholder includes:
-  - The video filename
-  - A "Next" button for manual advancement
-  - A timer that automatically advances after 10 seconds (configurable)
+- Videos are played directly in the UI using the MediaPlayer and VideoOutput components
-- The PhotoController uses the `video_finished()` signal to continue the slideshow after the video would have played
+- Automatic advancement after the video completes playing
-- This simple approach ensures reliable operation across different Qt versions and platforms
+- Fallback mechanism with a timer if video fails to play
+- Error handling for problematic video files
+- Visual feedback during video playback
+- Automatic detection of video formats based on file extension

 ## Weather Screen Implementation
 The WeatherScreen uses: